 - Room utilization: Ratio of the number of hours each cath lab room is staffed to the number of hours the room is utilized

-- Percent days at full capacity: Proportion of days in which the whole lab is at full operating capacity
+- Percentage of days at full capacity: Proportion of days the whole lab is at full operating capacity

-- Percentage of on-time starts: Proportion of the time in which the patient and physician arrive on time for the first case of the day in a given lab room
+- Percentage of on-time starts: Proportion of times the patient and physician arrive on time for the first case of the day in a given lab room

 - Turnaround time: Time between exit of the prior patient and arrival of the next patient in a lab room

-- Percentage sheath pull in room: Proportion of nonradial cases in which the vascular access sheath is pulled in the lab room
+- Percentage of sheath pulls in room: Proportion of nonradial cases in which the vascular access sheath is pulled in the lab room

 - Productivity per FTE: Ratio of case volume per nonphysician full-time employee (FTE)

-- Percent after-hours cases: Proportion of scheduled cases that occur after normal operating hours
+- Percentage of after-hours cases: Proportion of scheduled cases that occur after normal operating hours

-- Percent overtime hours: Proportion of hours paid to FTEs that are classified as overtime
+- Percentage of overtime hours: Proportion of hours paid to FTEs that are classified as overtime

-The authors note that they longitudinally followed these metrics in a recent study of a cath lab quality improvement (QI) initiative that Drs.
+The authors note that they longitudinally assessed these metrics in a recent study of a cath lab quality improvement (QI) initiative that Drs.
 Kapadia and Reed published (with other Cleveland Clinic colleagues) in JACC Cardiovascular Interventions (2018;11:329-338).
-Their new paper also shares goals for each efficiency metric from that QI study, noting that they obtained improvements in virtually all the metrics from addressing performance gaps identified from a congruence model they ran for the initiative.
+Their latest paper also shares goals for each efficiency metric from that QI study, noting that they obtained improvements in virtually all the metrics by addressing performance gaps identified from a congruence model they ran for the initiative.